 As conditioned, the proposed CRO would not be detrimental to the health, safety, and welfare of the greater public.
 The Applicant has submitted a security plan that has been reviewed and approved by the Police Chief which would ensure safe operation of the facility.
-The security plan includes physical security measures such as security cameras which would deter crime and assist with investigating any incidents which may occur.
-Due to some minor changes made to the front façade for PMC compliance (minimum window requirements, PMC Section 4-16.03(c)(1)(ii)) and minor changes to the interior floor plan, the Applicant would submit a revised security plan for Police Chief review.
+The security plan includes physical security measures such as several security cameras, video recorder, and 24/7 security monitoring, which would deter crime and assist with investigating any incidents which may occur.
+Due to some minor changes made to the front façade for PMC compliance (minimum window requirements, PMC Section 4-16.03(c)(1)(ii)) and additions to physical security measures, the Applicant would submit a revised security plan for Police Chief review.
 The proposed CRO would not be allowed to operate until the Police Chief has reviewed and approved the revisions to the security plan.

-Furthermore, the operation would be located entirely inside an existing building located in a commercially zoned neighborhood and any noise from the CRO, such as from customers entering and exiting the business, would be consistent with surrounding commercial retail operations.
+Furthermore, the operation would be located entirely inside an existing commercial building located in a commercially zoned neighborhood and any noise from the CRO, such as from customers entering and exiting the business, would be consistent with surrounding commercial retail operations.
 The tenant space does not include any outdoor patio space where clients might congregate to generate noise or litter.
 In light of these circumstances, the proposed CRO would not result in any adverse impacts to the community.